-Career changes after 50 can seem very daunting because you might feel like you need to start everything over, but that just isn't true.
-Skills that you have acquired in your past career can be transferrable to any position you want.
-For instance, thinking clearly and conveying meaning is easily transferrable from one job to another and is necessary for a career in something like writing, but is also extremely important for other careers that involve structuring paragraphs and words.
+Career changes after 50 can seem very daunting because you might feel like you need to start everything over, but that just isn’t true.
+Skills that you have acquired in your past career can be transferable to any position you want.
+For instance, thinking clearly and conveying meaning is easily transferable from one job to another and is necessary for a career in something like writing, but is also extremely important for other careers that involve structuring paragraphs and words.

-The good news about changing careers after 50 is that you should have a much better idea of what you like doing and don’t compared to most young people.
+The good news about changing careers after 50 is that you should have a much better idea of what you like doing and don’t compare to most young people.
 You have decades of experience and have learnt from your mistakes.

 The bad news is that you’ve probably still got a decade or more before your retirement kicks in.
 Fortunately, there are career opportunities in many fields, some of which you might have not even considered or heard of.

 The important thing to consider is the attitude.
 Listen to your own intuition and if you aren’t sure that a career advisor is a great place to start.
 It doesn’t matter if people think you’re a fool for wanting to start your own business or you want or need to go back to school.
 Trust yourself and listen to that inner voice!
 There will obviously be fear but you will soon realise that most people will support and applaud your efforts.

 An unlikely career you might not have even considered is working in tech.
 An assumption about this industry is that they don’t welcome older works but this isn’t necessarily true.
 Having attended a number of ICT events in recent times, a common topic discussed is diversity in the workforce – age, gender and ethnicity.
 The fact is many positions require multiple skills.
 For example, being an experienced architect will make you a valuable asset to companies providing architectural software.
 This is the same for many other careers such as engineering, law or other fields where professional software is used.
 Tech is the fastest growing employment area with 300,000 new jobs by 2024.